Learning Opportunities in the School of Teaching & Learning

 - Minnesota CEC Conference

 If you love to travel and are open to unique experiences, student teaching abroad may be for you.
 MSUM students have completed their student teaching on several continents, including the countries of: Switzerland, Austria, South Africa, Australia, Tanzania and South Korea.
-If you’re interested in the adventure of a lifetime, contact Dr. Lynn Mahlum for more information.
+If you’re interested in the adventure of a lifetime, contact Lisa Staiger for more information.